 Also, some local government grant programs, such as for fixer-uppers or first-time homebuyers, carry special terms that can make refinacing difficult.

-You might have to jump through lots of legal hoops.
-The goal is to prevent house flippers from using the grants to buy properties that they intend to resell quickly.
+You might have to jump through lots of legal hoops that are in place to prevent house flippers from using the grants to buy properties they intend to resell quickly.

 Read your loan documents carefully to find out if you have a prepayment penalty or other refi restrictions.